-The development of the AP is aligned with The University of Toronto's principle that work-integrated and experiential learning opportunities play an important role in enhancing the educational experiences of students.
-Experiential education (EE) is an integral and mandatory component of student learning at the Leslie Dan Faculty of Pharmacy.
+The development of the AP is aligned with The University of Toronto's principle that workintegrated and experiential learning opportunities play an important role in enhancing the educational experiences of students.
+Experiential education (EE) is an integral and mandatory component of student learning at the Leslie Dan Faculty of Pharmacy and other health and related schools and faculties.
 The AP practice experience will be embedded in the pharmacy curriculum by offering EE placements (both direct and non-direct patient care) designed to prepare and assess students for practice-readiness.
-In addition, the AP will provide a unique practice environment where LDFP Faculty will have the opportunity to conduct direct observation and assessment pharmacy student's application of knowledge and clinical skills in a real-world setting.
-The AP will also provide an environment to standardize and build the skills of preceptors to continually to improve the quality of our educators.
-The AP will also provide opportunities for learners from other health disciplines to train in delivery of interdisciplinary care and for learners from other disciplines to focus on innovation in connected areas such as business, technology, architecture and information science.
-The integration of the AP into the EE curriculum will be a multi-phased approach over the next two years where we will test best methods for teaching and learning as well as slowly scale-up implementation of programs and research initiatives.
+In addition, the AP will provide a unique practice environment where LDFP faculty will have the opportunity to conduct direct observation and assessment of pharmacy students' application of knowledge and clinical skills in a real-world setting.
+The AP will also provide an environment to standardize and build the skills of preceptors to continually improve the quality of our educators.
+The AP will also provide opportunities for learners and faculty from other health disciplines to train in and for the delivery of interdisciplinary care and for learners and faculty from other disciplines to focus on innovation in connected areas such as business, technology, architecture and information science.
+The integration of the AP into the EE curriculum of pharmacy and other units will be a multi-phased approach over the next two years where we will test best methods for teaching and learning as well as slowly scale-up implementation of programs and research initiatives.